Last Updated on June 26, 2022 by Soumya

 Begin your day in Savannah with breakfast at The Sentient Bean

-Located across the southside of Forsyth Park, this is one of the most convenient places to have breakfast in Savannah, GA.
+Located across the south side of Forsyth Park, The Sentient Bean is one of the most convenient places to have breakfast in Savannah, GA.
 Also one of the best!
-They are known for their coffee, sandwiches (real fresh bread!), and amazing vegan and vegetarian options.
-Tripadvisor reviews here!

 Take a stroll through Forsyth Park

 Dating back to the early 1800s, Forsyth Park is home to the famous water fountain that was modeled after the fountains of Paris’ Place de la Concorde.
-This fountain is a great place to get some amazing pictures, to relax, and to spend some peaceful moments with yourself.

 Visit the Cathedral of St. John, The Baptist

-Head next to the Cathedral of St. John, The Baptist that is only 10 minutes away from the park.
-Also referred to as the Savannah Cathedral, this church is incredibly ornate and beautiful.
+Also known as the Savannah Cathedral, this church is incredibly ornate and beautiful.
 The interiors are decorated with Persian rugs, Italian marble, and stained glass from Austria.
-That already sounds regal, isn’t it?
+That sounds regal, doesn’t it?

-You can do a self-guided tour of the cathedral for a small fee.
 Make sure to look up and notice the Great Rose Window and the 34 outstanding murals that have gotten the cathedral a new name, “The Sistine of the South”!

-Head to Chippewa Square
+Head to Chippewa Square in Savannah

-Next stop on our exciting one-day itinerary of Savannah Georgia is the uber-famous public square, the Chippewa Square.
 Of the 22 odd Savanah squares, Chippewa is the most popular.
 And that is because this is the exact place where the bus stop scenes from the movie Forrest Gump were shot.

-At the center of the square, stands a tall statue of James Edward Oglethorpe, the founder of the colony of Georgia.
+At the center of the square, you will find a tall statue of James Edward Oglethorpe, the founder of the colony of Georgia.
 Savannah Theater and the First Baptist Church are located nearby.
-However, what I loved best about the square was its charming southern appeal with all those Spanish moss-laden oaks and a totally relaxing vibe.

 Explore Owens-Thomas House

-If you wish to dig deeper into the complex dichotomous history of Savannah, then a trip to one of Savannah’s historic houses is the best way to do it.
-Owens-Thomas House & Slave Quarters is right next door.
-Here, you can still see the original slave quarters that housed enslaved men and women.
+If you want to dig deeper into the complex dichotomous history of Savannah, then a trip to one of Savannah’s historic houses is the best way to do it.

-A tour of Owens-Thomas House will not only show you the finest example of Regency architecture in the Americas but also explore the complicated relationship between the wealthy Owens family and their enslaved domestic help.
-A National Historic Landmark today, this historic home also showcases the largest swathe of slave-applied “haint blue” paint known to ward off evil spirits.
+A tour of Owens-Thomas House will not only show you the finest example of Regency architecture in the Americas but also allow you to explore the complicated relationship between the wealthy Owens family and their enslaved domestic help.

-Have a delicious southern lunch at The Olde Pink House
+Have a delicious Southern lunch at The Olde Pink House

-Located on Abercorn Street, this place is Savannah’s favorite stop for lowcountry cuisine.
-It is located in an 18th-century mansion and features an attractive Palladian window above the portico, crystal chandeliers, and rustic furniture.
+Olde Pink House is located in an 18th-century mansion and features an attractive Palladian window above the portico, crystal chandeliers, and rustic furniture.
 Umm!
 So 18th century!

 But the real showstopper is the food.
 Try their fried chicken, shrimp and grits, and crab cakes.
 Absolutely delicious!
-By the way, this place gets super busy.
-So make sure you reserve a table way ahead of time.

 Enjoy homemade ice cream at Leopold’s

 Founded in 1919 by two immigrant Greek brothers, Leopold’s Ice Cream is more than 100 years old and basically an integral part of Savannah’s rich culture.
-Their butter pecan, original tutti frutti, and honey almond ice creams are the best.
-They also have vegan options!

 Take a tour of Bonaventure Cemetery

-Hundreds of graves lie beyond the oak-lined walkways of Bonaventure Cemetery.
 One of the most intriguing gravesites is that of Gracie Watson, a 6-year-old who died right after being photographed in her fine Easter clothes.
-Other popular ones are the graves of Johnny Mercer, Conrad Aiken, and James Neill.

 Head back to Savannah’s historic district

-Once you are done learning all about the cemetery’s spooky past, head back to Savannah’s historic district.
-Take a walk down East River Street where you can dive into history, shop, eat, drink, and be merry.
-Shop for souvenirs at the open air market while enjoying the cool breeze of the river.
+Take a walk down East River Street (Google Maps), where you can dive into history, shop, eat, drink, and be merry.

 An interactive map of how to spend one day in Savannah